SkalskiP/make-sense/README.md

 Our application is being actively developed.
 If you have an idea for a new functionality, please hit us on [Twitter][3] or create an issue where you can describe your concept.
 In the meantime, see what improvements we are planning for you in the future.

+* Optimization of the process of loading photos from disk - queuing
 * Labelling objects using polygons and Bézier curves
 * Export labels in COCO JSON format
 * Separate tab with settings